3. Assessment of Taught Schemes

 Feedback on written examinations

 19. As a minimum requirement, students must have access to the overall total for the examination component, along with a written commentary, relating to assessment criteria, for the examination paper.
 Where appropriate and practicable, students should also be able to access the individual question marks on the examination paper.
 The written commentary may be generic to a module or examination question.
-Students cannot retain their examination papers, and Institutes should therefore make arrangements so that students can access the feedback for each question and/or general feedback for the examination paper.
+Students cannot retain their examination papers, and Faculties should therefore make arrangements so that students can access the feedback for each question and/or general feedback for the examination paper.

 21. In addition to written feedback, Personal Tutor meetings must also be scheduled to discuss feedback and should contribute to the development of students’ individualised student improvement plans.
-Institutes should be schedule these formally as part of the Personal Tutor programme.
+Faculties should be schedule these formally as part of the Personal Tutor programme.

 22. While the requirements and guidelines of this section apply mainly to written feedback, the principles should be extended equally to oral feedback, which should be recorded formally.

 23. Feedback on coursework assessments should be constructive and should not open with negative comments but should be a balance between positive feedback and feedback that will enable learner development and improved performance in the next assignment.

 24. The minimum requirement for ensuring the quality of feedback should rest initially with the moderation systems in place for each module.
 Any commentary offered by external examiners should also be considered as a means of ensuring compliance with the principles and requirements of this section of the AQH, and in the interest of continual improvement.